Eimert/terraform-google-compute-engine-instance/README.md

   project     = "smashing-dash-1992"
 }

-# Configuring DNS is optional, values can be left as-is
+# google_dns_managed_zone resource is required.
+If not used, values can be left as-is.
 resource "google_dns_managed_zone" "managed_zone" {
   # descriptive name for dns zone
   name     = "cloud-zone"